slavas62/image-geo-transform/README.md

 ```

 ## Usage ##
-For getting georeferenced image you should make POST-request with few parameters (source image url and geographic coordinates for each image corner).
+For getting georeferenced image you should make POST-request with few parameters (source image url and geographic coordinates (must be in WGS 84 coordinate system) for each image corner).

 Request: